-- Outcome measures that address conditions that are high-cost and affect a high volume of Medicare patients - 2.
-Measures that are targeted to the needs and gaps in care of Medicare Fee-For-Service patients and their caregivers - Measures that align with CMS quality reporting and value-based initiatives, including Quality Payment Program - 4.
-Measures that support improved population health - Measures addressing high-priority healthcare issues, such as health equity and opioid use - Measures that align with recommendations from the Core Quality Measures Collaborative - Measure steward will provide CMS with technical assistance and clarifications on the measure as needed
+- 1. Outcome measures that address conditions that are high-cost, high-priority and affect a high volume of Medicare patients. - 2.
+Measures that are targeted to the needs and gaps in care of Medicare Fee-For-Service patients and their caregivers. - 3.
+Measures that align with CMS quality reporting and value-based initiatives, including Quality Payment Program. - 4.
+Measures that support improved population health.

-Merit-based Incentive Payment System Program
+Merit-based Incentive Payment System

-- The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) ended the Sustainable Growth Rate (SGR) formula, which would have resulted in a significant cut to payment rates for clinicians participating in Medicare.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) ended the Sustainable Growth Rate (SGR) formula, which would have resulted in a significant cut to payment rates for clinicians participating in Medicare.
 MACRA requires CMS, by law, to implement an incentive program for clinicians.
-This program, referred to as the Quality Payment Program, provides two participation pathways for clinicians: - The Merit-based Incentive Payment System (MIPS): Traditional MIPS or MIPS Value Pathways (MVPs); and - Advanced Alternative Payment Models (Advanced APMs). - MIPS combines three Medicare "legacy" programs the Physician Quality Reporting System (PQRS), Value-based Payment Modifier (VM), and the Medicare EHR Incentive Program for Eligible Professionals - into a single program.
-Under MIPS, there are four connected performance categories that will affect a clinician's future Medicare payments. - Starting with the 2023 performance period, MIPS eligible clinicians, groups, virtual groups, subgroups, and APM Entities may choose to report traditional MIPS or MIPS MVPs, as applicable.
-MVPs include a subset of measures and activities that are related to a given specialty or medical condition.
-MVPs offer reduced reporting requirements, allowing MVP participants to report on a smaller, more cohesive subset of measures and activities (within the measures and activities available under traditional MIPS). - Each performance category (Quality, Promoting Interoperability, Improvement Activities, and Cost) is scored independently and has a specific weight, indicating its contribution towards the MIPS Final Score. - For the 2024 performance period, the weights for each MIPS performance category are as follows: Quality (30%), Cost (30%), Promoting Interoperability (25%), and Improvement Activities (15%).
+This program, referred to as the Quality Payment Program (QPP), provides two participation pathways for clinicians:

+- The Merit-based Incentive Payment System (MIPS): Traditional MIPS or MIPS Value Pathways (MVPs); and - Advanced Alternative Payment Models (Advanced APMs). - MIPS combines three Medicare "legacy" programs the Physician Quality Reporting System (PQRS), Value-based Payment Modifier (VM), and the Medicare EHR Incentive Program for Eligible Professionals - into a single program.
+Under MIPS, there are four connected performance categories that will affect a clinician's future Medicare payments. - Starting with the 2023 performance period, MVPs became available, allowing the choice for MIPS eligible clinicians, groups, virtual groups, subgroups, and APM Entities to meet the reporting requirements under traditional MIPS or MVPs, as applicable.
+Through MVPs, CMS seeks to obtain more meaningful, comparable performance data.
+MVPs include a subset of measures and activities that are related to a given specialty or medical condition, which offer reduced reporting requirements and focus reporting on a smaller, more cohesive subset of measures and activities.
+CMS intends to fully transition from traditional MIPS to MVPs. - Each performance category (Quality, Promoting Interoperability, Improvement Activities, and Cost) is scored independently and has a specific weight, indicating its contribution towards the MIPS Final Score. - For the 2025 performance period, the weights for each MIPS performance category are as follows: Quality (30%), Cost (30%), Promoting Interoperability (25%), and Improvement Activities (15%).
 The MIPS Final Score (100%) will be the basis for the MIPS payment adjustment assessed for MIPS eligible clinicians.